nomicflux/servant-opaleye-blog/README.md

 userTable' = Table "users" userTransform
 ```

-At this point, we'll also create a helper function to converting our datatype into an Opaleye-Postgres format:
+As long as we're setting up the table, we'll also create a helper function to converting our datatype into an Opaleye-Postgres format:
 ```haskell
 userToPG :: User -> UserColumn
 userToPG = pUser User { userEmail = pgString